Why Are Dogs Protective of Babies?

-The saying claims that dogs are ‘man's best friend’.
-By ‘man’, the phrase means humans and this includes people of all ages.
+The saying claims that dogs are ‘man's best friend’, but it is often with adolescents and the young that dogs are most connected.
 A well-educated and positively reinforced dog often creates a very strong bond with their human family.
 Some are particularly fond of children and babies.
 While they may be willing to provide lots of affection, many dogs will develop a protective instinct towards their human companions.
 This means they want to safeguard their well-being.

 While many people put a lot of stress on breed-specific behaviors, every dog is an individual.
 Some will be naturally more protective than others.
 AnimalWised asks why are dogs protective of babies?
 We look at the reasons dogs protect human babies as well as what might prevent them from doing so.

 The protective instinct of dogs

 Despite the fact that the domestication of dogs has been ongoing for millennia, the animal still retains some aspects of their wilder nature.
 There are certain behavioral aspects which relate to their survival instincts and pack mentality.
 Some instinctive behaviors are problematic, particularly if related to hunting or aggression.
 Others may be beneficial as long as they are channeled properly.